The Fellowship provides funding for:

 - $5000 – typically for substantial projects involving distant travel or collaborative student projects

 - Experiences must take place at least 200 miles from Providence and from student's “home”.
-Travel must be to a place they have never been before.
+Travel must be to a place that the applicant has never been before.

 - Fellowship travel must occur prior to the completion of a student’s final on-campus semester.

 - A final project report is required for all funded projects which should include a brief written narrative with media (photos, video, audio, etc.) that comments on the details of the project, findings and impact on student learning.
 These reports will be shared publicly.

 - Students agree to participate in one-to-three post-project meetings for each cohort of award winners for reflection and development of learning related to project activities.

 - Fellows must agree to have winning proposals and final reports shared publicly.